The Isaiah Project: Chapter 1, or, What is the Point of All This

 Take just the very first half-line of the prophecy itself for example (Isaiah 1:2a).
 ‘Hear, heavens; earth, lend your ears.’
 That pairing is the classic way to describe the totality of creation in Hebrew: the heavens (shamayim) and earth (’eretz).
 ‘In the beginning, God created the heavens and the earth’ – from the very first line of Genesis, God calls these two basic features of the world into being.
 Now Isaiah hears God speaking again into that same world, and he commands it to listen: ‘hear, heavens; earth, lend your ears’ – in Hebrew, shim‘u shamayim, ve-ha-’ezini ’eretz.
 You can hear what he does with the language, those repeated sounds and letters that I’ve put in bold: hear, heavens.
 Shim‘u shamayim.
 Similar imperatives come up in Deuteronomy (32:1), but Isaiah flips around the word order to get that sound effect.
 It’s like a jazz riff on a familiar tune, an old standard made new with an arresting but seamlessly natural innovation.
 This is bold and creative language, but it's in perfect step with the tradition and aimed right at the ancient foundations of the universe.**

 But this is also a message with an audience, a time, and a place – it’s rooted in the here and now of Isaiah’s day.
 That’s why those same two commands come up again in line 10: hear (shim‘u) and give ear (ha-ezinu).
-This time, though, the call is addressed to the rulers and citizens of ancient Israel, who are compared here with those epitomes of perversion and venality, Sodom and Gomorrah.
+This time, though, the call is addressed to the rulers and citizens of ancient Jerusalem, who are compared here with those epitomes of perversion and venality, Sodom and Gomorrah.
 Isaiah started preaching in 740/39 BC to a nation in constant danger of annihilation.*** The massive Assyrian empire was determined to bring the whole Middle East to its knees.
 The Jewish King Ahaz came under pressure, on pain of invasion, to join an anti-Assyrian coalition with two other Palestinian states, Aram and Ephraim.
 For Isaiah, though, the question wasn’t whether to make this or that alliance so much as whether or not to rely on God: do we trust our own military maneuvering to see us through this disaster, or do we trust the might of our redeemer?

 We shouldn’t act like that’s an easy question.
 Only from the complacent security of a dominant global superpower could we scoff with blithe self-assurance at the recalcitrance of Israel: oh, they of little faith.
 But they were under existential threat from a military juggernaut – of course their first response would have been to weigh their options and provide for national security.
 Ours would be too.
 When the rubber meets the road, prayer and repentance sound like much less practical priorities than strategy and politics.